Dairy approval at edge of Lake Te Anau stuns knight

 He said he could not believe the Environment Southland consent had been non-notified.

-His concerns about the suitability of the site and the process prompted his letter to council.
+His concerns about the suitability of the site and the process prompted his letter to the council.

 "I think they're the real problem, giving a non-notified consent for the grazing of those 1600 cows on that area," Sir Alan said.